Celebrate Recovery® at CRBC

 The first verse I memorized was Philippians 4: 6-7 which says “Be anxious for nothing, but in everything through prayer and supplication, with thanksgiving, let your requests be made known to God and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
 I have begun using the weapons of praise, prayer, and God’s Word when engaging in spiritual warfare and God is slowly delivering me from my fears.
 I realize now that I have the power to choose faith-filled thoughts right out of the bible.

-Thanks to God my life is so different today.
+Thanks to God my life is fantastically different today.
 The scripture 2 Corinthians 5:17 comes to mind, “Therefore, if anyone is in Christ he is a new creation, old things have passed away behold all things have become new.”
-Put simply, I have been reborn.
-I am not perfect, but I have found myself sinning less and my relationships with others are now blossoming.
-Faith, hope, and love are my core values and my goals in life are to walk daily with God and become more like my Lord and Savior, Jesus Christ.
-Thank you for letting me share my story with you.
+Put simply, I have been reborn and I will not bow down to fear.
+I am not perfect, but I have found myself sinning less and my relationships with my family, friends, and coworkers are blossoming.
+Faith, hope, and love are my new values and my goals in life are to walk daily with God and to become more like my Lord and Savior, Jesus Christ.
+It seems there is no end to the closeness we can have with the Lord and another one of my goals is to remain in His presence at all times.

 Please send any comments about the site to the webmaster from the home page.